tudorconstantin/Perl-Weekly-Ribbons/README.md

 You can see hot one of those looks like on my [blogger blog](http://programming.tudorconstantin.com):

-Go to Desing --> Add a Gadget --> Add HTML JavaScript and copy the below code and paste it here
+Go to Design --> Add a Gadget --> Add HTML JavaScript and copy the below code and paste it here

 ```HTML